dsaipe/python_blog/first_draft.md

 # Creating a Dashboard

-Shiny apps consist of a **user interface (UI)**, and a **server function**.
-We will go through these one at a time.
+You will now know that Shiny apps consist of a **user interface (UI)**, and a **server function**.
+We will go through developing these one at a time.

 ## User Interface

-First, we need to create the user interface (UI).
+First, we need to create the user interface.
 The UI takes a range of input and output functions, and defines what users will see when they visit the dashboard.

 ```{python}
 from shiny import ui